godspeedyoo/OurHouse-Server/readme.md

 ## Messages

 **post /users/:user_id/houses/:house_id/messages** <br>
+Create message(task, notif, activity)<br>
 - Must include ```params[:message]``` with
   - ```"type" => "Notif"``` or
   - ```"type" => "Task"``` or
   - ```"type" => "Activity"``` and
-  - ```"content" => "Go out and by us beer!"```
-Route returns the object it created, otherwise it returns a 403 with an error
+  - ```"content" => "Go out and by us beer!"``` Returns object it created, otherwise it returns a 403 with an error

 ```
     {
     id: 1,